robinali34/blog_system_design/_posts/2025-11-03-design-distributed-job-scheduler-robinhood.md

 ## Problem Statement

-**Design a distributed job scheduler system that supports:**
+**Build a service/system that can support defining and running jobs on a schedule.
+Requirements:**

-1. **Job Submission**: Users can submit jobs via an API.
-Jobs include execution commands, required resources, priority, and other information.
+1. **Should be able to create jobs**: Users can create/define jobs via an API with execution commands, required resources, priority, schedule, and other configuration.

-2. **Job Scheduling**: The system must efficiently schedule jobs to ensure optimal resource use and execute jobs according to priority.
+2. **Should be able to schedule and run jobs**: The system must efficiently schedule jobs and execute them according to their schedule, priority, and resource availability.

-3. **Job Execution**: Allocate resources and execute jobs when resources are available.
-4. **Job Monitoring**: Provide an interface to check the job status, including start time, end time, and execution status (queued, running, completed, failed, etc.).
-5. **Fault Tolerance**: The system should support retries when jobs fail and log the reasons for failure.
-6. **Horizontal Scalability**: The system design should support horizontal scaling to handle high concurrent job requests.
+3. **Should be able to report failures and successes**: The system must track and report job execution outcomes (success/failure), with detailed failure reasons and success metrics.

+4. **Should be reliable and have strong guarantees about its job runs**: The system must provide strong guarantees:
+   - **At-least-once execution**: Jobs will execute at least once (may execute multiple times for retries)
+   - **Exactly-once semantics where possible**: For idempotent jobs
+   - **No job loss**: Jobs are never lost, even during system failures
+   - **Guaranteed execution**: Scheduled jobs will execute if resources are available
+   - **Atomic operations**: Job state transitions are atomic

+5. **Should be able to view logs and status of running jobs, as well as previously finished jobs**: Provide comprehensive interfaces to:
+   - View real-time status of running jobs
+   - Access execution logs (stdout, stderr)
+   - View historical job executions
+   - Query job status and history

+6. **Should be able to handle when a job takes longer to run than expected (SLA)**: The system must handle SLA violations:
+   - Detect when jobs exceed their expected execution time
+   - Take appropriate actions (timeout, kill, alert, extend)
+   - Track SLA compliance metrics
+   - Support configurable SLA policies

 **Describe the system architecture, including components and technology choices, considering system scalability and reliability.**